gvwilson/sensibleadventures/coriandel/coriandel.md

 companions to destroy this creature, and then set you free?"

 The Karabandi shook his head vigorously.
-"I haven't proposed anything, Your Highness.
+"I haven't proposed anything, Your Grace.
 But since you mention it---"

 The emir brought the palm of his hand down flat on his desk.
 Wisely, oh just that once wisely, the Karabandi darkened his mouth.
 "This is not a fairy tale,"